kstenerud/concise-encoding/cbe-specification.md

 A comment is an invisible list-style pseudo-object that can only contain strings or other comment containers (to support nested comments).

-Although comments are not "referring" pseudo-objects, they tend to unofficially refer to what follows in the document, be it a single object, a series of objects, some distant object, or possibly even entirely standalone (similar to how source code comments are used).
+Although comments are not "referring" pseudo-objects, they tend to unofficially refer to what follows in the document, similar to how comments are used in source code.

+Comments operate similarly to C-like language comments, except that nested comments are allowed.

 #### Comment String Character Restrictions